Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 This was a really nice trip that got me an unexpected tan in the middle of October!
 I hope you enjoy it, too.

 Essential Info: In Tybee I stayed at a giant three-bedroom house from Tybee Vacation Rentals.
 It’s called the Sea Breeze and you can see the listing here.
 Shoulder season rates from $494 per night plus taxes, $45 guest services fee, and $215 cleaning fee.
-I recommend getting a rental in Tybee if you can, but if you’d rather have a hotel, check out hotel deals in Tybee here.
+Find deals on Tybee Island hotels here and see all Tybee Island Airbnbs here.

 I got around Tybee Island with a bike from Tim’s Bike and Beach Gear.
 It was a simple one-speed bike, but it got the job done.
 Make sure you get a light.
 Rentals from $12 per day.

 You can survive most of Tybee with just a bike, but do know that many of the streets are unlit at night.
 Especially keep this in mind if you’re going to AJ’s for sunset, as it’s pretty far from the main road.
 I left immediately after sunset and it was navigable — I was glad I didn’t linger.
 I also wouldn’t recommend biking all the way to Captain Derek’s Dolphin Adventure, as it’s pretty far from town and involves highway riding.
 Uber and Lyft are only sporadically available on Tybee, so call a local cab if you need a ride.

 Visiting the Tybee Island Light Station and Museum (the lighthouse) costs $9.